mlswg/mls-protocol/draft-ietf-mls-protocol.md

     uint32 generation;
     uint32 sender;
     opaque content<0..2^32-1>;
-} MLSSignatureContent;
+} SignatureContent;
 ~~~

-The signature used in the MLSPlaintext is computed over the MLSSignatureContent
+The signature used in the ApplicationMessageContent is computed over the SignatureContent
 which covers the metadata information about the current state
 of the group (group identifier, epoch, generation and sender's Leaf index)
 to prevent Group participants from impersonating other participants.
 It is also